Victims of Communism Memorial: Criticism

-Andrei Tsygankov of San Francisco State University criticizes the statue as an expression of the anti-Russia lobby in Washington.
-He identifies it as a revival of Cold War symbolism.
-Russian politician and legislator Gennady Zyuganov, leader of the Communist Party of the Russian Federation, said that U.S. President Bush's appearance before the unveiling of the monument was a "clumsy propaganda attempt to divert the world public opinion's attention from the true, bloody crimes of U.S. imperialism in general and the current administration in the White House in particular."
-Zyuganov also added that the monument was inappropriate: "How can an American president open it given the blood of civilians in Iraq, Afghanistan, Somalia, Serbs in Kosovo, Guantanamo Bay, as well as CIA prisons in Eastern Europe are part of the black list of crimes of the globalists."
+Andrei Tsygankov of San Francisco State University criticized the statue as an expression of the "anti-Russia lobby" in Washington and a revival of Cold War symbolism.
+Russian politician Gennady Zyuganov, leader of the Communist Party of the Russian Federation, said that U.S. President Bush's appearance before the unveiling of the monument was a "clumsy propaganda attempt to divert the world public opinion's attention from the true, bloody crimes of U.S. imperialism in general and the current administration in the White House in particular."
+Zyuganov also accused Bush of hypocrisy: "How can an American president open it given the blood of civilians in Iraq, Afghanistan, Somalia, Serbs in Kosovo, Guantanamo Bay, as well as CIA prisons in Eastern Europe [that] are part of the black list of crimes of the globalists."

-The statue drew criticism from the Chinese embassy because the memorial evokes the Tiananmen Square protests.
-A Chinese foreign ministry speaker accused the US of pushing a "Cold War" thought and meddling in China's internal affairs, and issued a formal protest.
+The statue drew criticism from the Chinese embassy in Washington because the memorial evokes the Tiananmen Square protests.
+A Chinese foreign ministry speaker said those behind the memorial are "driven by a Cold War mentality and by political imperatives, are provoking confrontation between ideologies and social systems".
 The embassy called its construction an "attempt to defame China."
 The chairman of the Victims of Communism Memorial Foundation, Lee Edwards, said he was not aware of any official complaint.